OpenInternet/System_Administrator_Guide_Text/en/best_practices/network_security/index.md

 #### 7.12 Develop a System for Day-to-Day Work ####

-Create a checklist of tasks that need to be performed on a daily basis - some of these may include: checking monitoring consoles for alerts, storage capacity of backup tapes & logs, reading blogs & websites for new security threats, vendor websites for firmware updates.[^monitor] Allocate time at the beginning of the day to complete your daily checklist of tasks before moving on to other tasks.
+Create a checklist of tasks that need to be performed on a daily basis - some of these may include: checking monitoring consoles for alerts, storage capacity of backup tapes and logs, reading blogs and websites for new security threats, vendor websites for firmware updates.[^monitor] Allocate time at the beginning of the day to complete your daily checklist of tasks before moving on to other tasks.

 #### 7.13 Document Everything ####